Collector Vehicle plates

 - You don’t need to display month/year tabs on Collector Vehicle plates.

 - Vehicles with Collector Vehicle plates:

 - To and from auto shows, circuses, parades, displays, special excursions, and antique car club meetings.

 - For testing purposes.

 - For the pleasure of others without compensation.

-You can’t drive a collector vehicle for regular transportation in the manner of a fully licensed vehicle.
+- May not be used for regular transportation in the manner of a fully licensed vehicle.

 How to apply

 - Contact your local licensing office to find out how much your plates will cost, including all licensing and service fees.